aleimba/bac-genomics-scripts/tbl2tab/README.md

 * -f, -formula_lang

-Syntax language of the spreadsheet formulas, either 'English' or 'German' [default = 'e']
+Syntax language of the spreadsheet formulas, either 'English' or 'German'.
+If you're still encountering problems with the formulas set the decimal and thousands separator manually in the options of the spreadsheet software (instead of using the operating system separators). [default = 'e']

 #### Mode *tab2tbl*